hastarin/HAST-Elite-Assistant/README.md

 HAST Elite Assistant
 ==================================

-This will hopefully come to be a windows application to assist commanders in Elite Dangerous with managing navigation and trade data.
+For the short term this app will focus on providing a navigation aid for Commanders and data entry aid for explorers.

 The current version should be considered Alpha software and I won't be offering any support.
 Use it at your own risk!